zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ]
 ```

-Let's start by creating an endpoint which returns all flight diary entries.
+Let's start by creating an endpoint that returns all flight diary entries.

 <!-- First we shall make some decision on how to structure our source code.
 It is better to put all the source code -->
 <!-- under the directory <i>src</i>, so that the source  code is not mixed up with configuration files.
 We will move also  -->
 <!-- <i>index.ts</i> there and make the corresponding changes to npm scripts. -->
-First we need to make some decisions on how to structure our source code.
+First, we need to make some decisions on how to structure our source code.
 It is better to place all source code under <i>src</i> directory, so source code is not mixed with configuration files.
 We will move <i>index.ts</i> there and make the necessary changes to the npm scripts.

 <!-- We'll decide to put all [routers](/en/part4/structure_of_backend_application_introduction_to_testing) that is the  -->